 Too much dependency on “signed” contracts.
-Assumption they say is the mother of all troubles– and the same can be said through to self-employed drivers.
+The assumption they say is the mother of all troubles– and the same can be said through to self-employed drivers.
 Contracts can be easily rescinded by a client with good legal backing compared to your fledgling self-employed trucking business.
-This is even more so when dealing with big corporations who can afford topnotch legal counsel.
-Instead of relying too much on signed contracts, focus instead on building meaningful and highly collaborative relationship with your clients.
+This is even more so when dealing with big corporations who can afford top-notch legal counsel.
+Instead of relying too much on signed contracts, focus instead on building meaningful and highly collaborative relationships with your clients.
 Try to deliver topnotch services while opening line of communication.
 Trucking businesses are often built on trust.
 So make sure to focus on relationship building instead of simply counting your eggs per contract.

 5. Failure to monitor and implement known expenses.
 Unlike hauling or trucking companies which often have a separate department to handle cost analysis, self-employed drivers have to do everything on their own.
 Maintenance cost, fuel, travel outlays, repairs, and other notable costs can be quite tough to track especially when you’re busy managing driving projects.

-6. Failure to set workcover alternative for self-employed driver as safety net.
+6. Failure to set WorkCover alternative for the self-employed driver as a safety net.
 Some truck drivers think of themselves as invincible.
 Others also see insurance like income protection, critical illness and accident cover, mortgage protection, debt repayment, life insurance, or even the usual health insurance as a waste of money.
 They see it as nonsense expenses that can shave money off their bottom line.
-With sky high risks the moment a driver steps on his or her accelerator, these workcover alternative insurance policies are your best shot in ensuring something to lean on during tough times.
+With sky-high risks, the moment a driver steps on his or her accelerator, these WorkCover alternative insurance policies are your best shot in ensuring something to lean on during tough times.

 Without a doubt, being self-employed can be both an exciting and challenging endeavor.
-From taxes to time management, finding workcover alternative for self-employed driver, there is a lot to be learned.
-While committing mistakes may seem inevitable in handing your affairs finding the right advice and solution must always be on your priority list.
+From taxes to time management, finding WorkCover alternative for the self-employed driver, there is a lot to be learned.
+While committing mistakes may seem inevitable in handling your affairs finding the right advice and solution must always be on your priority list.